 Skip to main content

-PvP & Combat · 9 min read
+PvP & Combat

-Best PvP Settings for Minecraft: FOV, Sensitivity, and Keybinds
+Best Minecraft PvP Settings: FOV, Sensitivity, Keybinds

 Optimize your Minecraft settings for PvP.
 Covers FOV, mouse sensitivity, keybinds, video settings, and client-side tweaks for competitive combat.